heniu1985/ImageRenamer/README.md

 ## TO DO

-1. Add condition to check if any photos was taken at this same time.
+1. Add condition to check if any photos was taken at this same time and making changes so the file names do not repeat.

 ## Inspiration